luismiguelcasadodiaz/Born2beRoot/README.md

 The user has to receive a warning message 7 days before their password expires.
 This is the default value defined by  `PASS_WARN_AGE`

-In former days, inside `/etc/login.def` password lenght's setting min and max were configurable.
-When pluggable authentication module (PAM) started to be used at late 1990s that parameters became obsoleted.
+In former days, inside `/etc/login.def` password length's settings min and max were configurable.
+When pluggable authentication modules (PAM) started to be used in the late 1990s those parameters became obsolete.
 So it is inside `etc/pam.d/common-password`

 Your password must be at least 10 characters long.
 ```bash